Tim Staples

 Tim Staples (born July 11, 1964) is a Catholic author, apologist, and lecturer.
-He is the Director of Apologetics and Evangelization at Catholic Answers.
+Until July 2026, he was the Director of Apologetics and Evangelization at Catholic Answers.

 Personal life

 In Surprised by Truth in a chapter entitled "The Bible Made Me Do It", Staples describes his early role models:From the time I was ten years old, I wanted to be a preacher like Billy Graham and my Baptist pastor.
 I dreamed of preaching in the pulpit on Sunday morning and leading people to Jesus Christ.
 Other kids wanted to be firemen and policemen; I wanted to be a preacher.

 Staples joined the Marine Corps and served a four-year tour of duty.
 During his time in the Corps, he became involved with the Assemblies of God ministry, including participation in "street evangelization and leading Bible studies, young Christian singles groups and a detention center outreach."